Designing for Emotional Wellbeing: The Power of Both/And

 Being surprised and delighted by art—its beauty, contrast, and details can open up emotions in new ways.
 Sometimes it means increasing joy, but it also means tapping into deeply buried grief.
 When we experience this through something gentle and non-aggressive, like a well-designed space, artistic expression can help people process hurts.

 Are you looking for ways to incorporate interplay into your church space?
-Our design experts are passionate about ministry-focused design and are ready to dream up something for your space.
-Get in touch with us, or view our recent work.
+Our design experts are passionate about ministry-focused design and are ready to dream something up for you, so let's chat!

 About Derek DeGroot